 Masks must be worn if there is a risk that social distancing may be broken.
 Masks should be washed or replaced each day.
 Hands must be washed after touching or adjusting masks.

 If masks are taken off for lunch or another reason they should be kept around the wearers neck or on their knee, never placed on a common surface.

 Gloves should be worn for single use activities and then disposed of safely into a bin.

 Masks, Disposable aprons and visors or goggles will be available and must be worn by camera, styling, hair and make-up teams or indeed any team member where they need to break social distancing rules.
 Kit should remain unique to each artist and should never be taken off and placed on a common surface.
-These should be replaced each day.
+These should be replaced each day or per talent.

 All team should avoid sharing tools or personal property of any kind.
 Each team and individual must be responsible for the safety and sanitisation of their own items.